aws-samples/aws-refarch-wordpress/README.md

 #### Offloading Static Assets

-WordPress has a large partner ecosystem to further enhance the usability, performance, and ease of maintenance We need to advise customers on pros/cons of offloading serving of static assets to S3/Cloudfront with plugins like W3TotalCache.
-EFS will still be solving the problem of installing plugins that modify the filesystem.
-Of course for some customers the simplicity of just storing everything on EFS will be preferred.
+WordPress has a large partner ecosystem to further enhance the usability, performance, and ease of maintenance of WordPress deployments.
+Plugins, like W3TotalCache, allow you to leverage other AWS services like Amazon S3 and AWS CloudFront to offload and store static content.
+Others may like the simplicity of storing all content on Amazon EFS and avoid installing and managing 3rd party plugins.

 ## Master Template
 The master template receives all input parameters and passes them to the appropriate nested template which are executed in order based on conditions and dependencies.